 I came alone, but I got here due to a collaborative program between the Ministry of Education in Spain and 10 high schools in Romania.
 From Spain, I came with other 9 Spanish colleagues, but we all were in different cities.

-4. How was your experience in Romania so far? / Tell us about a little about your experience in Romania.
+4. How was your experience in Romania so far? / Tell us a little about your experience in Romania.

 Generally, my experience in Romania has been good.
 At first, it was hard, like in any other country, but along the way I’ve made good friends, I’ve met a lot of valuable young people (students and high school students).
 I’ve learned a new language and I’ve learned how to get along with Romanian bureaucracy, which it wasn’t an easy thing to do.
 I lived a new life.